CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Enchantments/IEnchantmentDefinition.md

 ```

 ### make Enchantment
-By giving an EnchantmentDefinition a level you can make an [IEnchantment's](IEnchantment) out of it:
+By giving an EnchantmentDefinition a level you can make an [IEnchantment](IEnchantment) out of it:
 ```objectivec
 ench.makeEnchantment(int level);
 ench * level;